 The line follows the deeply indented north shore of Lake Superior, with starkly picturesque rocky country to the north and the limitless expanse of the great inland sea southward.
-Coldwell, a commercial fishing village, Neys, several highway bridges, the little Pic River (mileage 81), Prairie River, mileage 90, and Steel River, spanned at 94.8, and Jack Fish catch the eye.
-By day or night the horseshoe curve around Jack Fish Bay is an attention-holding sight.
+Neys, several highway bridges, the little Pic River, mileage 81, Prairie River, mileage 90, and Steel River, spanned at 94.8, and Jack Fish catch the eye.
+By day or night the horseshoe curve ground Jack Fish Bay is an attention-holding sight.
 Watch here in breeding season for little flotillas of wild duck.
 At mileage 102.7 a monument marks the joining of east and west construction in the district in 1885.
-Terrace Bay, once known as "Black", population 2,010, has a 370-ton paper mill operated by power from the Ontario Hydro-Electric Power Commission plant on the Aguasabon River, which is crossed at mileage 110.5.
-The power development (112.8) generates 53,000 h.p., a 3,500-foot tunnel leading the water from Hayes Lake under the track to the power house at the lake side.
-Schreiber, junction of the Heron Bay and Nipigon Sub-Divisions, has a population of 2,130.
+Terrace Bay, once known as 'Black', takes great pride in its pulp mill operated by power from the Ontario Hydro-Electric Power plant at the mouth of the Aguasabon River.
+A 3,500-foot tunnel under the track from Hayes Lake to the power house at the lake side provides the water which is converted to electricity.
+Schreiber, junction of the Heron Bay and Nipigon Sub-Divisions, was once called Isbester's Landing.
+The service of ice being supplied to fishermen and hunters to pack their catches for the homeward trip can be obtained from most service stations located at major points on the Division.

-Nipigon Between Schreiber and Fort Wil-Sub-Division liam the Canadian Pacific main transcontinental line follows the contour of Lake Superior's rocky north shore, leaving the coast from time to time by short cuts across promontories.
-Rossport station is a shipping point for Lake Superior trout.
-The Pays Plat River is spanned at mileage 22.4.
-Pays Plat Bay, Crow Point, Gravel Bay, Rainboth Point, Mountain Bay and Grant Point face south to Isle St. Ignace - all sailors' landmarks in Nipigon Bay.
+Nipigon Between Schreiber and Fort Wil-Sub-Division liam the line follows the contour of Lake Superior's rocky north shore.
+The Pays Plat River is spanned at mileage 22.4 Pays Plat Bay, Crow Point, Gravel Bay, Rainboth Point, Mountain Bay and Grant Point face south to Isle St. Ianace - all sailors' landmarks in Nipigon Bay.
 At mileage 33.2 the track bridges Big Gravel River, the Jack Pine River at mileage 45.4, Kama Bay at 50 and the Jackfish River at 53.5.
-Mileage 62.4 marks the Nipigon River and the name, meaning "clear, fast water", is given to the town of 2,880 population.
+Mileage 62.4 marks the Nipigon River and the name, meaning "clear, fast water", well describes this summer holiday area.
 Ground wood pulp, fishing camps, summer resorts and a hydro-electric development on the southern tip of Helen Lake (north) are the local industries.
 Near mileage 65 an arm of Nipigon Bay is crossed.
-Red Rock, population 1,900, named for the local rock formation, centres round a woodpulp board, container board and paper industry with a daily tonnage capacity of more than 800.
+Red Rock is named for the local rock formation.
 Black Sturgeon River, bridged at mileage 73.9, is said to have been well named.
 The line crosses a 15-mile wide peninsula between Red Rock and Hurkett - a centre for commercial fishing and woods operations.
-Both feeding Lake Superior, the Wolf (83) and Coldwater Rivers (84) intersect the line.
-Dorion, a commercial fishing port that once boasted lead and zinc mines, is mineralminded again with diamond drills working on the old properties.
-Ouimet bears the name of Hon.
-Gideon Ouimet, minister in Sir John A. Macdonald's cabinet and Pearl, that of the river bridged at mileage 96.3.
+Both feeding Lake Superior, the Wolf (83) and Coldwater (84) intersect the line.
+Dorion, a commercial fishing port that once boasted lead and zinc mines, is mineral-minded again with diamond drills working on the old properties.
 North of the line, at mileage 101, Loon Lake names the station for Sibley Provincial Park.
-The latter, a wild life sanctuary, extends southwestward for 24 miles to end in the craggy promontory known to travellers by Canadian Pacific Great Lakes Steamships as "The Sleeping Giant" - one of the guardians of Thunder Bay.
+The latter, a wild life sanctuary, extends southwestward for 24 miles to end in the craggy promontory known to travellers as "The Sleeping Giant" - one of the guardians of Thunder Bay.
 The bay is sighted at mileage 123, a magnificent natural harbour guarded by Thunder Cape and Pie Island.
-Here the twin cities, Port Arthur and Fort William, combined population 90,000, known as the "Canadian Lakehead" annually ship 14 million tons.
-25 grain elevators, holding more than 93,000,000 bushels, and four large paper mills, line the waterfront.
-"Assiniboia" and "Keewatin" sail twice weekly for Sault Ste.
-Marie and Port McNicoll.
-Other manufacturing, grossing upwards of \$75,000,000 annually, adds to the prosperity of the great ports.
-Fort William, at the mouth of the Kaministiquia River, is the junction of the Nipigon and Kaministiquia Sub-Divisions of the Canadian Pacific.
-Time changes here at the meeting of the central and eastern standard time zones.
-Westward travellers retard watches by one hour.